Guidelines for making an application

 Research applicants may also give permission to share information about the grants they’ve received to the National Research Information Hub, which gathers and shares data about research conducted in Finland.

-Evaluator profiles in research for the 2023 application call are:
+Evaluator profiles in research are:

 • Archaeology